PredixDev/predix-seed/tutorials/USERAUTH.md

 ## Introduction
 Web applications almost always involve controlling access to information and features.
 For this reason one commonly essential feature is that of authentication.
 Requiring users and/or processes to authenticate themselves is part of the overall access control system through which a web application is made secure.

 This tutorial shows how to add authentication to an instance of the Predix UI Seed.
-Specifically, we use the UAA service that has its own user interface.
-Upon successful login through such interface, the user is redirected back to the instance of the Seed.
-From there the user is able to further interact with the application and access its features.
-This authenticated session lasts until they log  out.
-We first show how to place specific routes or pages of the application under access control.
+Specifically, we use the UAA authentication service that has its own user interface.
+With an unauthenticated browser session, accessing any restricted page of the application should cause the user to be redirected to the UAA login page.
+Upon successful login the user is redirected back to the application.
+From there the user is able to access the application's restricted pages and information.
+This authenticated session lasts until the user logs out.
+We first show how to restrict access pecific routes or pages of the application.
 Then we show how to make such routes or pages require authentication.

 If you prefer a video version of this tutorial instead, one is available [**here**](http://www.youtube.com?).